sanelkukic/.github/CONTRIBUTING.md

 - Follow any other formatting and testing guidelines specific to that repo
 - Push your changes to your fork
 - Create a pull request in the original repository owned by me and follow these pull request guidelines.

-## Getting help

-If you need help with figuring out what to start working on, you can append `/contribute` to the end of any repository URL in your browser's address bar to view open issues that you can contribute to.

-If you need help contributing to any of my projects, or if you need help with anything else, read the [Support Guidelines](https://github.com/sanelk2004/.github/tree/main/SUPPORT.md) to learn how to contact me.